-Based in large part on his per-formance against Michigan in the 2005 Rose Bowl, Texas guarterback Vince Young came into this season touted as a Heisman Trophy hopeful appeared solid if they shut down Young.
-Unfortunately for the Buckeyes, he left Columbus remain-ing a viable candidate.
+Based in large part on his performance against Michigan in the 2005 Rose Bowl, Texas quarterback Vince Young came into this season touted as a Heisman Trophy hopeful.

-Certainly no disrespect was meant, but Ohio State linebacker Bobby Carpenter stated the goal of the OSU defense was to derail Young's Heisman campaign, meaning the Buckeyes' chances for a win with
+Certainly no disrespect was meant, but Ohio State linebacker Bobby Carpenter stated the goal of the OSU defense was to derail Young's Heisman campaign, meaning the Buckeyes' chances for a win specified solid if they shut down You appeared solid if they shut down Young.